IBEX Limited (IBEX): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The operational roots trace back to 2003, when the business process outsourcing division that would eventually become IBEX was established under The Resource Group (TRG).
+The business process outsourcing (BPO) division that would become IBEX was operationally established in 2003 under The Resource Group (TRG).
+Some records point to 2002 as the founding year of the broader entity.

 Original location

-Early operations were linked to TRG's global footprint, including the US and Pakistan.
-The corporate headquarters for IBEX Limited is now located in Washington, D.C., USA, though it remains incorporated in Bermuda.
+Early operations were linked to TRG's global footprint, which included the US and Pakistan.
+Today, the corporate headquarters for IBEX Limited is located in Washington, D.C., USA, though the company is incorporated in Bermuda.

 Founding team members